hreyesm/google-forms-automation/README.md

 - Graphical and command line view modes.
 - Forms are filled out the desired number of times from a JSON file preloaded with data.
-- Fixed or probabilistic fill patterns as required.
 - Support for multi-section forms with the following [question types](#questions) (dropdown is not supported):
   - Short answer
   - Paragraph